Nillerr/Aggregail/README.md

-# Aggregail.NET
+# Aggregail

-> A microframework for working with Aggregate Roots in an Event Sourced system, backed by an Event Store.
+> A framework for implementing Aggregate Roots, a critical part of Event Sourcing, DDD and CQRS, backed by an Event Store.

 Provides connectors for eventstore.com and MongoDB